This post may contain affiliate links. Please read our disclosure policy.

-Not a lot can beat a lovely cheesy pasta bake served up with a big side of salad (obviously that makes it healthy.......)
+This Cheesy Pasta Bake With Chicken And Bacon is a family AND reader favourite (and it makes great leftovers too!).
+Not a lot can beat a lovely cheesy pasta bake served up with a big side of salad or garlic bread!

-Cheesy Pasta Bake With Chicken And Bacon is one of those dinners that the kids can polish off in no time - regardless of how many veggies I sneak in there.
-Peppers, onions, tomatoes, spinach - it all gets thrown in.
+Cheesy Pasta Bake With Chicken And Bacon is one of those dinners the kids can polish off in no time, regardless of how many veggies I sneak in there.
+Peppers, onions, tomatoes, spinach… it all gets thrown in and somehow nobody questions it once it’s covered in a rich sauce and that bubbly cheese topping.

 Sometimes I’ll add courgette or kale.
 If I’m being extra sneaky I might add some finely chopped mushroom too (I’m the only mushroom lover in our house – but they all eat mushrooms if they can’t identify them hee hee hee!).